 3. Good Night!

 Studies show that exercise can help you sleep sounder at night.
-Just make sure to keep that cycling session in the morning, or evening, as exercising too close to bedtime can keep you up at night, so keep your workout in the morning or evening only.
+However, exercising too close to bedtime can keep you up at night, so keep your workout in the morning or evening only.

 4. Weight Management

 Your muscles affect your metabolism—the rate at which you burn calories.
 Exercise strengthens your muscles, thus increasing your metabolism and helping you stay at a healthy weight.

 Lifting weights feels good, but it also makes you feel good.
 You’ll feel stronger, more energetic, and happier.
 All of these add up to improve your confidence.